LaunchAcademy/node-group-project-final/node-group-project.md

 ```

 - If I navigate to a page like `"/petsLizards/5"` I should get a 404 page back.
-- If there is a pet type of `dogs` in the database, but there is only one dog with an `id` of 1 in the database, I should also get a 404 if I navigate to `"/pets/dogs/2"`, because there is no dog with an id of 2.
+- If I try to go to a pet type or pet that does not exist, I should also get a 404 page.
+E.g., if I navigate to `/pets/2200`, because there is no pet with an id of 2200.
+Same if I try to go to `/pet-types/55` when I don't have a pet type with the id of 55.